almosttrivial/almosttrivial.github.io/_posts/2020-08-14-PrefaceToLieAlgebras.md

 The enumerated theorems above will be the goal of a series of future blog posts.
 Moreover, I also mentioned throughout them I will elaborate on how the present material motivates considerations in the Kac-Moody algebra case and Quantum Group case.
 For now, what I can say is that the Serre presentation is at the crux of both Kac-Moody algebras and Quantum Groups.
 Moreover, the representation theory here in the classical setting motivates that of the other objects, and in a sense is in fact extended in both cases.

-%To the genuine readers that made it this far, you have my sincerest thanks.
-This blog post certainly had few equations and also no diagrams.
-But this is because I am saving it for the future blog posts.
-If you made to here and read every word of this long post, then comment your favorite kind of algae.

-\end{document}